 Step 1: Choose a Fishing Experience

 Before you start browsing boats and contacting captains, it’s important to know what type of charter you’re looking for.
-Every charter service is unique and most specialize in a certain style of fishing.
+When choosing a fishing charter, keep in mind that every charter service is unique and most specialize in a certain style of fishing.
 Consider the following aspects of your trip and you can narrow down your search massively.

 Shared or Private